To Hell and Back:

 Day 1 water points are at 20kms, 37kms, 52kms and at the finish.

-The second Day starts with the gruelling 4km climb up Elandspad.
+The second day starts with the gruelling 4km climb up Elandspad.
 Riders will follow the same route back to De Hoek, turning each awesome downhill from the previous day into climbs, changing the character of the route completely.
-The race will finish in the campsite of De Hoek.
-The second day’s accumulated climbs is 1900m.
+The race will finish at the campsite of De Hoek.
+The second day’s accumulated climb is 1900m.

 Day 2 water points are at 12kms, 23kms, 40kms and at the finish